 An introduction to the study of emergency medical services and the basic principles, procedures and techniques of emergency care.
 Successful completion of this course prepares students to apply for the National Registry EMT-B Examination.
-Prerequisites: Approved First Responder course.
 Co/Prerequisite OFA 1053 Medical Terminology.